how-to

 A structured data template ready for Org Chart Studio:

-Best for: Teams with existing employee data who want a chart that builds automatically.
+Best for: Teams with existing employee data who want to generate an org chart from Excel automatically.

 Org Chart Studio vs. Excel SmartArt

 For small teams already in Excel, SmartArt works.
-For teams with real employee data who update charts regularly, the CSV workflow saves hours.
+For teams with real employee data who update charts regularly, the import workflow saves hours.

 Can I make an org chart in Excel from existing data?

 Not directly.
 SmartArt doesn't connect to spreadsheet cells.
 You have to type or paste names into the Text Pane manually.
-For automatic chart generation from data, export your spreadsheet to CSV and use a tool like Org Chart Studio that supports data import.
+For automatic chart generation from data, upload your Excel file (or CSV) to a tool like Org Chart Studio that supports spreadsheet import.

 How many people can an Excel org chart handle?